 What other drugs will affect aflibercept ophthalmic (Eylea)?

 It is not likely that other drugs you take orally or inject will have an effect on aflibercept used in the eyes.
 But many drugs can interact with each other.
-Tell your doctor about all medicines you use.
-This includes prescription, over-the-counter, vitamin, and herbal products.
-Do not start a new medication without telling your doctor.
+Tell each of your healthcare providers about all medicines you use, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Where can I get more information?